 Note that for Benevolent Monsters to be in effect, non-maliciousness must be the default state of all or most of the monsters, so that malice or villainy becomes the rare exception to the rule.
 This can also apply to certain species of monster within a work, rather than all the varied types (i.e. the vampires in Setting X are all evil, but the werewolves are all Benevolent Monsters).

-Naturally, this is the super-trope of the Friendly Ghost, Friendly Neighborhood Vampire, and Friendly Zombie; three types of monsters that are usually depicted as being evil and scary.
+Naturally, this is the super-trope of the Friendly Ghost, Friendly Neighborhood Vampire, Friendly Skeleton, and Friendly Zombie; four types of monsters that are usually depicted as being evil and scary.
 Also closely related to the Reluctant Monster, which is a monster that may look frightening, but has no actual desire to harm people.
 Also see Dark Is Not Evil, where characters themed around dark or terrifying things are actually benevolent or at least not malicious.
 See also Domesticated Dinosaurs, where this trope applies to prehistoric animals.